 My lack of identity throughout high school left my mentality up in the air.
 Still, no one quite understands why I had been so sad, and I think that displays a complete worldly lack of comprehension for the life of a homosexual man.
 My entire adolescence appeared to be observing heterosexual teens have the time of their lives, while I couldn’t discern what differed between them and me.
 I should say, I knew what the signifying characteristic was, but I couldn’t understand why it ostracized me.

 I started to affirm my identity when I stumbled across feminism.
 Feminism is the most misunderstood word in the English language, because it goes against English language.
 The language that stresses tradition above all.
 It takes popularly preconceived notions and turns them on their head.
-I would go on and on, but there are some takeaways I’d like to point out:
+I would go on and on, but certainly the reader didn’t click on this intending to read a thesis.

 I debated and debated to write an essay on National Coming Out Day, because I don’t agree with the notion of “coming out,” per se.
 I feel like, if straight people don’t have to, I shouldn’t either.
 Coming out is just another way, to me, of saying to the people around you, “I’m not straight,” rather than, “I am _____”.
 I think that only others an individual more, and I am sick to death of thinking daily how easier my life would have been had I been straight, had I been beautiful.
 I came out in the ninth grade to my best friend, and then I never came out again.
 Simply I just stopped hiding it one day.
 One day something clicked, and next thing I didn’t care anymore.
 But this is my view.
 I recognize that coming out is a monumental moment in many people’s lives, so I do not want to take away from their experiences.

 I am proud of my sexuality, proud beyond belief.
 I am proud because everyone tells me I shouldn’t be.
 I am proud because every single day of my life I deal firsthand with the societal effects of liking men, and every day I triumph over that.
 I triumph even when people tell me there’s nothing to triumph over.
-I’ve mentioned it before, but it’s vital to reiterate: Never let another person define your experience for you.
+Never let another person define your experience for you.